AGolubnichenko/agp-core/README.md

 2. Upload ‘agp-core’ to the ‘/wp-content/plugins/’ directory
 3. Activate the plugin through the ‘Plugins’ menu in WordPress

-# Include ‘agp-core’ in a plugin / theme
+# Include AGP Wordpress Plugin Core in a plugin / theme

 1. Download a copy of the plugin
 2. Copy the plugin to your theme / plugin